WormBase/website-genome-browsers/README.md

 **Add a note about building the 'old modencode' jbrowse too!**

-3b.
+b.
 Run the build script inside a screen process.
 It will take a while
     to run, generally in the ballpark of 12 hours.

 4. Transfer the GBrowse build results to the gbrowse.wormbase.org server's staging section:

-4a.
+a.
 In gbrowse.wormbase.org:staging/gbrowse/website-genome-browsers,
     checkout the release version branch for gbrowse.
 Restart apache2 so that it will reread the config files.

-4b.
+b.
 Once you're convinced that this build is good, create a pull request
     to merge the release version branch into the staging branch.

-4c.
+c.
 Checkout the staging branch on the gbrowse server.

 5. Transfer the JBrowse build results to the gbrowse.wormbase.org server's staging section:

-5a.
+a.
 Use rsync to transfer the JBrowse build directory (from "tools" down)
     to the gbrowse server, like this:

-    `rsync -av 10.0.0.172:/home/scain/scain/266_build/jbrowse_build/jbrowse/ .`
+    rsync -av 10.0.0.172:/home/scain/scain/266_build/jbrowse_build/jbrowse/ .

 It should be done into a temp or versioned directory, like '266_jbrowse'.

-5b.
+b.
 Change the 'tools' symlink in /home/ubuntu/staging/jbrowse/ to point
     at the tools directory just rsync'ed.

-5c.
+c.
 Test the JBrowse release in a browser with caching disabled to make
     sure that the new code and data are used.

-5d.
+d.
 Note that most of the time, there is no need to update the jbrowse
     git repo, but be careful to be sure that's true.
 The only release specific thing that needs to be done is to update the release version in the index.html file, which is easy to do manually.